Geo-Web-Project/docs/docs/004-concepts/003-partial-common-ownership.md

 Become a land licensor via the Geo Web Cadastre: [https://geoweb.land/](https://geoweb.land/)
 :::

-The Geo Web uses a novel property rights regime called _partial common ownership_$$^1$$ to fairly and efficiently administer its digital land market.
+The Geo Web uses a novel property rights regime called _partial common ownership_ to fairly and efficiently administer its digital land market.
 Partial common ownership is a market-based solution with an important twist on private property rights:

 1. Landholders must publicly declare a `For Sale Price` for each of their land parcels
 2. Landholders pay a license fee to the network based on a percentage of their `For Sale Price`